epeleh/word-cards/README.md

 ---
 #### TODO:
-* Optimize the `filteredCards` function - do cards ordering elsewhere
 * Add a popup with an explanation of the search commands (`#active` etc..) when clicking on the search icon
 * Optimize speed of `api/cards` endpoint loading - add pagination or caching
 * Show some message when the backend isn't responding - make the app work without connection